 Ideally, the written product is developed and delivered in a manner that is useful to external stakeholders, such as non-profit or governmental organizations.
 Regardless of form, the student produces a high-quality written product that is appropriate for the student’s educational and professional objectives.
-Written products might include the following: research paper, program evaluation report, training manual, policy statement, or legislative testimony with accompanying supporting research.
-Ideally, the written product is developed and delivered in a manner that is useful to external stakeholders, such as non-profit or governmental organizations.
+A poster presentation is not an acceptable high-quality written product.

 Assessment methods ensure that a minimum of two faculty members reviews each student’s performance in the ILE and ensures that the experience addresses the selected foundational and program/specialization specific competencies.
 Faculty assessment may be supplemented with assessments from other qualified individuals (e.g., preceptors).
 Combined (dual, joint, concurrent) degree students should have opportunities to incorporate their learning from both degree programs in a unique integrative experience.
 Documentation includes how it ensures that the experience demonstrates synthesis of competencies.
 Provide documentation, including the ILE rubric or guidelines, that explains the methods through which faculty and/or other qualified individuals assess the integrative learning experience with regard to students’ demonstration of the selected competencies.